Skip to main content

 }

-This single check respects the user's OS-level motion preference — no custom setting needed.
+That single check respects the user's OS-level motion preference, with no custom setting to wire up.

 The TOC lives inside PostBody, which uses a flex layout to position it: